/terms/hybrid-retrieval · 3 min read · advanced

 What is hybrid retrieval?

 Hybrid retrieval is the search pipeline pattern that runs lexical and semantic retrieval in parallel, then fuses the two ranked lists into one.
-The lexical layer is typically BM251 (the term-frequency-based ranking function that powered classical search for decades); the semantic layer is dense vector embeddings (text encoded into 768–1536 dimensional vectors and compared via cosine similarity).
+The lexical layer is typically BM251 (the term-frequency-based ranking function that powered classical search for decades); the semantic layer is dense vector embeddings (text encoded into vectors that are compared via cosine similarity or dot product).
+Embedding dimensions vary widely by model: sentence-transformers MiniLM uses 384 dimensions, BERT-base 768, OpenAI ada-002 1536, OpenAI text-embedding-3-large 3072, Cohere embed-v3 1024.
 Hybrid retrieval inherits each method's strengths: exact-term matching from BM25, intent matching from embeddings.

 Production hybrid systems differ on the fusion strategy.
 The most common is Reciprocal Rank Fusion (RRF), which combines per-list rank positions without needing to normalize raw similarity scores across the two retrievers.